Title: Do Social Media Platforms grow the Small and Medium Enterprises? An experimental Design Study in India.

 Project title: Identifying Models of Information Infomediaries in Dense Human Settlements: An Exploratory Study of Information Ecosystems in National Capital Region, India

 Project funding agency: HSMI.

 Project abstract: The project attempted to propose methods to design viable infomediaries for enabling e-governance for the dense human settlements in the National Capital Region, India.
 The objective was therefore to enable the development of information infomediaries that could enable services like e-governance to improve the quality of life of the people living in dense human settlements, by providing better access to information.
 The target segments of this study were the families residing within the apartments within NCR, India.

 Status: Draft Project Report submitted to the Funding Agency in March, 2014.
-Presented to the Committee of Directors in May 2014.
+Presented to the Committee of Directors in May 2014 for feedback.
 Final Project Report submitted in May, 2014.

 Conference Title: Doctoral Colloquium 2017 on Digital Government Research

 Conference Dates: 22nd - 23rd January, 2016 Link: http://www.iceg.net/icsc/

 Funded Agency: European Union, FI Media, BETS and Unnat Bharat Abhiyan